The Great Aussie Bush Camp History

 The amount of investment in the Tea Gardens site alone over the past 8 years is indicative of The Great Aussie Bush Camp’s commitment to educational excellence and their intention to be a long-term leader in its field.

-One Great Aussie Bush Camp – Two Great Locations!
+One Great Aussie Bush Camp – Three Great Locations!

 Which ever site you choose, your students will experience programs that are delivered within unique and authentic Australian environments by highly trained instructors who treat students like family and teachers like VIPs.
 Every Great Aussie Bush Camp® program offers the widest choice of onsite and offsite activities available at any outdoor education centre in Australia.
 Our programs are delivered through a sequentialised approach where “challenge by choice” allows students and teachers to safely go beyond their comfort zones at a pace that feels right for them.